-Do you ever feel excluded or judgmental in cyber space?
+Do you ever feel excluded or judgmental in cyberspace?
+Be honest.

-Facebook has only been around for a decade, but over the last year or two there have been alot of studies showing that it makes women feel isolated and insecure.
+Facebook has only been around for a decade, but over the last year or two there have been a lot of studies showing that it makes women feel isolated and insecure.
 Ironic for a social networking site, right?
-All I seem to hear lately is women telling me how they don't measure up to the supermoms on Facebook.
-They wish they had 'so and sos' life.
-Or they judge (and gossip about) something a person posted.
-It makes me so sad.

 "So teach us to number our days that we may get a heart of wisdom."
 Psalm 90:12

 Right now, I'm choosing to live life fully present in the real world.
 I know it's what God wants me to do in this season of life.

 My desire for you this week, is that you continue to be more intentional with your time and your real world relationships.
 Maybe Facebook isn't a distraction for you.
 But chances are, something is.
 And maybe it's time to get rid of it.